Eat Love Eat

 Instructions

-• Heat 1 tablespoon oil in a large pan.
-Add the onion, carrots and a pinch of salt and cook for 5 minutes until soft.
+• Heat 1 tablespoon oil in a large pan, once it's shimmering and hot, add the onion, carrots and a pinch of salt and cook for 5 minutes until soft and the onion is translucent.

-• Add the spices and cook for another 2-3 minutes.
-Add the sweet potato and stir to coat in the spices.
+• Add the sweet potato and the spices and stir to coat in the spices.
+Cook for another 2-3 minutes.

 • Add the vegetable stock and bring to the boil.
 Reduce the heat, place the lid on the pan and simmer for 15-20 minutes or until the sweet potato is tender.

-• Add the tahini and lime juice and blend until smooth, adding up to another 1/2 cup of water or stock if needed to achieve the consistency you like.
-Season to taste.
+• Add the chunky soup to the blender jug with the tahini and lime juice and blend until smooth, adding up to another ½ cup of water or stock if needed to achieve the consistency you like.
+Add more salt if needed.

 • Serve topped with sesame brittle and tahini drizzle.
-Sprinkle with a pinch of chilli flakes and some finely chopped parsley, if liked.
+Sprinkle with a pinch of chilli flakes, if you wish.

 For the sesame brittle